bmbruno/dtstamp/README.md

 Version: 1.0.2

 DTStamp is a .NET 5 CLI utility for adding a date/time stamp to images in a single folder.
 Supports JPG (or JPEG) images only.
+Timestamps are based on the _Date Time Original_ EXIF field.

 This application is delivered as a single-file .NET 5 application.
 The `dtstamp.ttf` font file is required for the application to run and can be used to customized with the font of your choice (see **Configuration** below).